Frequently asked questions

 6. The 'Verify by' button will appear, select it, enter details and verify.

-On the sighting page of interest, click the 'Media usage request' button to formally request the original author's permission.
+On the sighting page of interest, click the 'Request use of media' button to formally request the original author's permission.

 If the author approves your request, images can be cited in the following format: